BattleMage0231/Urr/README.md

 <img src="./assets/image1.jpg" width="800" height="450"/>

 This project implements artificial intelligence that uses a negamax algorithm to play the <a html="https://en.wikipedia.org/wiki/Royal_Game_of_Ur">Royal Game of Ur</a>.
 Because of the random element of the game, the algorithm has to calculate a weighted average score for each move and roll instead of travering the game tree directly.
 In addition, move reordering and alpha-beta pruning are used to speed up the algorithm.
-The project also contains a small CLI app to test the AI player against a player that makes its moves randomly and a human player.
+The project also contains a small CLI app to test the AI player against other types of players.